alchemy-fr/Phraseanet-Docs/en/Admin/Migration to Phraseanet Docker Stack.rst

-Migration to Phraseanet Docker Stack
+Migration to Phraseanet data to Docker Stack orchestrated by Docker-Compose
 ====================================

 .. topic:: Requirements